-- Notice of Intent to take the First Year PhD Exam: by the last day of the last week of classes (pre-finals) in the first semester of full-time enrollment. - Departmental Advisory Committee Form: by the end of the first year of doctoral study - Plan of Study: before completing the third semester of full-time enrollment (summer sessions excluded).
-This is filed online at the Graduate College website: http://gradcollege.okstate.edu/planofstudy. - Notice of Intent to take Qualifying Exams (when applicable): by the end of the second week of classes in the semester in which exams will be taken - Qualifying Paper Topic Proposal Form (when applicable): preferably in the semester before the defense, but at the latest by the end of the second week of the semester in which the paper is to be defended - Notice of Intent to Defend a Qualifying Paper (when applicable): no fewer than three weeks before the defense date. - Dissertation Prospectus: no later than the beginning of the first semester of thesis hours - Notice of Intent to defend a Dissertation: by the end of the first three weeks of the semester in which the defense will take place - Results of Final Defense Form: immediately following defense
+- Notice of Intent to take the First Year PhD Exam: by the end of the second week of the semester in which the exams will be taken - Departmental Advisory Committee Form: by the end of the first year of doctoral study - Plan of Study: before completing the third semester of full-time enrollment (summer sessions excluded).
+This is filed online at the Graduate College website: http://gradcollege.okstate.edu/planofstudy. - Notice of Intent to take Qualifying Exams (when applicable): by the end of the second week of classes in the semester in which exams will be taken - Qualifying Paper Topic Proposal Form (when applicable): preferably in the semester before the defense, but at the latest by the end of the second week of the semester in which the paper is to be defended - Notice of Intent to Defend a Qualifying Paper (when applicable): no fewer than three weeks before the defense date. - Dissertation Prospectus: no later than the beginning of the first semester of thesis hours - Notice of Intent to defend a Dissertation: by the end of the first two weeks of the semester in which the defense will take place - \ Results of Final Defense Form: immediately following defense